ramchandrakoganti/hello-world/README.md

 I love reading books.

-This statement had been changed to create merge conflict.
+This statement has been changed in Mater also.
+There are two changes to this location, one in each branch..

 This statement will not cause a conflict when merging.